Children’s Mental Health – Signs of Mental Illness In Children

 4. Rules To Safeguard Their Freedom

-Freedom to explore can be helpful in building a child’s confidence.
+Freedom to explore can help build a child’s confidence.
 Rules and clear boundaries, though, are required to help the child understand responsibility and to keep them safe.
 Parents should mark their boundaries clearly to help the child understand the limits.

 How Can Parents Support Their Child’s Mental Health